hexchat/documentation/tips.rst

 Custom Certificates allows you to identify to networks services using a certificate.
 Please do not mistake it for server certificate which allows you to connect to network with invalid certificate, right now Hexchat can't do it.

-To use custom certificates you need to put your certificate file inside *certs* directory in Hexchat config dir which can be found here:
+To use custom certificates you need to put your certificate file inside :file:`certs` directory in HexChat's `config folder <settings.html#config-files>`_.

-- Windows: %APPDATA%\HexChat
-- Unix: ~/.config/hexchat

 Certificate should be named after the network where it will be used, for example if you want to use it on *Rizon*, certificate file should look like this: *Rizon.pem*.